miteshgupta07/Netflix-Recommendation-System/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API.

 I use web scraping to get the reviews given by the user in the IMDB site using beautifulsoup4 and performed sentiment analysis on those reviews.

 ## Features

-- **Machine Learning Forecasting:** Utilizes advanced machine learning models to predict future sales trends.

-- **Interactive Dashboard:** Presents sales forecasts through an interactive and user-friendly dashboard.

-- **Customizable Parameters:** Allows users to adjust parameters and scenarios for forecasting.
+- **Content-Based Filtering:** Utilizes content-based filtering techniques to recommend content based on the user's past interactions and content features.
+- **Personalized Recommendations:** Delivers tailored movie and TV show suggestions by considering the user's historical preferences.
+- **User-Friendly Interface:** Incorporates a simple and intuitive interface for users to explore and discover new content.
+- **Scalable Architecture:** Designed to scale efficiently with a growing user base and content library.

 # Demo

 ![Screenshot (63)](https://github.com/miteshgupta07/Netflix-Recommendation-System/assets/111682782/a4f7bda0-297e-4de7-bae4-94d4658ae06d)